Set the global email address for commits

 Here are some useful commands for configuring and using Git in the terminal.

-Set the global email address used for Git commits.
+# Set the global email address for commits

 git config --global user.email "user@example.com"

-Set the email address for the current repo, overrides the global setting for the project.
+# Set the email address for commits in the current repository

 git config user.email "user@example.com"